Animal baboon. Baboon. Amorous affairs: love and reproduction of baboons

 Unlike most large wild animals, baboons often settle not far from human habitation, making periodic raids on agricultural land.

-The main enemy of baboons is the leopard, which is exterminated by poachers because of its valuable fur; in such areas, the number of baboons increases sharply as a result of a violation of the natural balance that regulates the number of species in nature.
+The main enemy of baboons is the leopard, which is exterminated by poachers because of its valuable fur; in such areas, the number of baboons increases sharply as a result of a disruption in the natural balance that regulates the number of species in nature.

-Baboons are social animals living in packs of 40-60 individuals.
-Relations between group members are based on a hierarchical system of subordination.
+Baboons are social animals, living in flocks of 40-60 individuals.
+Relationships between group members are based on a hierarchical chain of command.
 The dominant position is occupied by strong adult males (leaders).
-Uniting, flocks can roam in large groups of 200-300 individuals.
-Baboons feel safe only inside the pack, so no animal dares to live on its own.
-Within the community, separate groups can form based on various social relations and certain personal characteristics.
+By uniting, flocks can roam in large groups of 200-300 individuals.
+Baboons feel safe only within a pack, so not a single animal dares to live on its own.
+Within a community, separate groups can be formed based on different social relations and certain personal characteristics.

 Habitat

 In the ranks of the baboon community, order is always maintained during movement.
-Subordinate strong males and sometimes juveniles lead the column; they are followed by young and older females.
-In the center are females with cubs, as well as most of the leaders.
-The back rows are lined up like an avant-garde, which allows you to provide constant protection to females and cubs.
-Wherever the predator approaches, it will be met by an adult male.
-If the enemy manages to get close enough, males will be between him and the fleeing females with cubs, trying to protect their fellow tribesmen.
+Subordinate strong males and sometimes juveniles lead the column; they are followed by young animals and older females.
+In the center are the females with their cubs, as well as most of the leaders.
+The back rows are lined up like a vanguard, which allows for permanent protection females and cubs.
+No matter where the predator approaches, it will be met by an adult male.
+If the enemy manages to get close enough, the males will be between him and the fleeing females with their cubs, trying to protect their fellow tribesmen.

-Grooming not only keeps the coat clean, but also promotes social communication between members of the baboon flock.
-Females especially carefully clean the newly-made mother and her cub.
+Grooming not only keeps the coat clean, but also promotes social communication between members of a baboon troop.
+Females clean the new mother and her baby especially carefully.

 Baboons are not afraid of most animals.
 The only exceptions are lions and leopards, at the sight of which primates quickly climb trees.
-Usually, baboons only at the last moment leave the road of such large animals as elephants and rhinos, knowing that they are not in danger.
+Usually, baboons only at the last moment get out of the way of such large animals as elephants and rhinoceroses, knowing that they are not in danger.

-As a rule, baboons get along peacefully with many species and often graze with antelopes, zebras, giraffes and buffaloes, which benefits both parties.
-So, on the open plain, baboons are often found next to the impala antelope, and bushbuck antelopes keep in the forest.
-Antelopes' keen sense of smell warns primates of danger; in turn, baboons have keen eyesight and constantly look around while eating.
-When a predator appears, the baboon emits a warning signal that other animals also perceive.
+Baboons generally coexist peacefully with many species and often graze alongside antelope, zebra, giraffe and buffalo, benefiting both parties.
+Thus, on the open plain, baboons are often found next to impala antelope, and bushbuck antelope stay in the forest.
+The keen sense of smell of antelopes warns primates of danger; in turn, baboons have keen eyesight and constantly look around while eating.
+When a predator appears, the baboon emits a warning signal that is also perceived by other animals.

-When threatened, a baboon (like the gelada in this picture) bares its teeth.
-When the mouth is closed, the upper fangs enter the gaps between the lower teeth.
+When threatened, the baboon (like the gelada in this photo) bares its teeth.
+When the mouth is closed, the upper fangs fit into the gaps between the lower teeth.

-Similarly, an alarm signal from an antelope causes the baboons to flee.
-Such interaction is especially useful in the vicinity of a reservoir, where dense vegetation significantly reduces horizons.
+Likewise, an alarm call from an antelope causes baboons to flee.
+This interaction is especially useful near a body of water, where dense vegetation significantly reduces horizons.

-At rest or during a meal, a herd of baboons is divided into small groups, usually consisting of two females and cubs of different ages or an adult male with one or more females and cubs, who constantly clean his wool.
-Small groups can remain even during migrations.
-Unlike other animals, in which the leader constantly leads and guards the flock, baboons themselves stay close to the leader.
+When resting or eating, a herd of baboons is divided into small groups, usually consisting of two females and cubs different ages or an adult male with one or more females and cubs who constantly groom his fur.
+Small groups can survive during migrations.
+Unlike other animals, in which the leader constantly leads and protects the flock, baboons themselves stay close to the leader.

 Baboons have a very strict hierarchy.
-The leaders enjoy a privileged position: they are most often cleaned, they are offered food first, etc. When the leader approaches the subordinate male, the latter steps aside.
-Leaders usually stick together, so they can always come to the aid of each other if other members of the group try to get out of submission.
+The leaders enjoy a privileged position: they are most often cleaned, they are offered food first, etc. When the leader approaches the subordinate male, the latter moves aside.
+Leaders usually stick together, so they can always come to each other's aid if other members of the group try to break out of submission.
 As a result, even a large and strong male will not be able to cope with a weaker leader.

 Hamadryas, or "sacred baboons", are often classified as a separate subgenus.
-They live in small groups (1 adult male, 1 to 9 females and cubs) in open mountainous areas.
+They live in small groups (1 adult male, 1 to 9 females and young) in open mountainous areas.

-Grooming is a social form of behavior in monkeys, expressed in sorting out and cleaning the coat of another individual.
-Most often, adult females do this.
+Grooming - social form behavior in monkeys, expressed in picking and cleaning the fur of another individual.
+Most often this is done by adult females.

-A young mother cleans her cub from birth.
-Females clean the cubs of other females, adolescents, adult males and females.
-Adult females and young baboons gather to clean the new mother and her cub.
-With the help of grooming, cubs begin to distinguish between fellow tribesmen and their social status.
+A young mother grooms her baby from birth.
+Females clean the cubs of other females, juveniles, adult males and females.
+Adult females and young baboons gather to groom a new mother and her baby.
+With the help of grooming, the cubs begin to distinguish between their fellow tribesmen and their social status.

-Grooming not only maintains the integrity of the pack, but also helps to maintain the cleanliness and health of its members.
+Grooming not only preserves the integrity of the flock, but also helps maintain the cleanliness and health of its members.
 Thus, ticks, which are very common in the tropics, rarely infect baboons.

 Three yellow baboons quench their thirst in a stream.
-At the end of the dry season, a few flocks of baboons are usually found near wet waters.
+At the end of the dry season, several flocks of baboons are usually found near non-dry bodies of water.

 The only cub

-A female baboon, after a pregnancy lasting an average of 170-195 days, usually produces one cub; twins are extremely rare.
-An adult female, provided that she is not pregnant and does not feed a cub, is ready to mate during every fourth week.
+A female baboon, after a pregnancy lasting an average of 170-195 days, usually gives birth to one cub; Twins are extremely rare.
+An adult female, provided that she is not pregnant and is not nursing a calf, is ready to mate within every fourth week.
 During this period, her ischial calluses swell and turn red.
 Before mating, females leave their groups and wean their young.
-One male and one female form a pair that can last from several hours to several days, and during the mating season, males court only one female.
-The newborn clings to the wool on the mother's chest, from where, after some time, it moves to the back.
-At first he clings tightly to the fur, but later sits upright.
-Having switched to solid food, the cub increasingly begins to leave the mother to play with peers.
+One male and one female form a pair that can last from several hours to several days, and during the mating season the males court only one female.
+The newborn clings to the fur on the mother's chest, from where after some time it moves onto its back.
+At first he holds on tightly to the fur, but later sits up straight.
+Having switched to solid food, the cub increasingly begins to leave its mother to play with peers.

-Children's play prepares them for adulthood.
-Young baboons often climb trees and chase each other, grabbing a mate and rolling on the ground.
-Adults closely monitor them, not allowing the fun to become too aggressive.
-If any of the cubs scream in pain, the adult baboon will immediately stop such a game.
+The cubs' games prepare them for adult life.
+Young baboons often climb trees and chase each other, grabbing each other and rolling on the ground.
+Adults keep a close eye on them, not allowing the fun to get too far. aggressive character.
+If one of the cubs screams in pain, the adult baboon will immediately stop such play.

 • Did you know?

 • Studying the life of baboons allows scientists to learn more about the development of human society.
-Steppe baboons live in the same areas where our ancestors did.
-Baboon groups are very similar to the communities of primitive people.
+Steppe baboons live in the same areas where our ancestors lived.
+Baboon groups are very similar to communities of primitive people.

-• Baboons that constantly live next to a person can pose a certain danger.
-In national parks, animals are used to being fed by tourists.
-The guards of the national park in Uganda even had to kill one baboon, which began to sneak up on the fishermen and steal food, causing severe injuries to people.
-There are also cases when baboons pulled a child out of a stroller and killed it, bit two women to death, and also inflicted severe injuries on children.
+• Baboons that constantly live near humans can pose a certain danger.
+In national parks, animals are accustomed to being fed by tourists.
+To the security guards national park in Uganda, they even had to kill one baboon, which began to sneak up on fishermen and steal food, causing serious injuries to people.
+There are also cases where baboons pulled a child out of a stroller and killed it, bit two women to death, and also seriously injured children.

-• Hamadryas, considered a separate subgenus by some zoologists, are not like other baboons.
-They do not form large communities, but live in groups consisting of one adult male, from 1 to 9 females and cubs.
-Hamadryas sleep on ledges of rocks, and in the evening several groups of up to 750 individuals can gather on the rock.
+• Hamadryas, which some zoologists consider to be a separate subgenus, are unlike other baboons.
+They do not form large communities, but live in groups consisting of one adult male, 1 to 9 females and cubs.
+Hamadryas sleep on rock ledges, and in the evening several groups of up to 750 individuals can gather on the rock.
 During the day, the flock breaks up and meets again only in the evening.

-baboon anubis, or Doger baboon (Papio anubis) - primate species marmoset family (Cercopithecidae).
-The specific name is given for the external resemblance of monkeys to the images of the ancient Egyptian god Anubis, often having a dog's head.
-Previously, along with the bear and Guinean baboons, it was considered a variety of baboons.
+baboon anubis, or Doger's baboon (Papio anubis) - primate species monkey family (Cercopithecidae).
+The specific name is given for external resemblance monkeys with images of the ancient Egyptian god Anubis, often with a dog's head.
+Previously, along with the bear and Guinea baboons, it was considered a type of baboon.
 It is noted that anubis can interbreed with baboons.

-The coat of anubis has various brownish-olive shades.
-The muzzle is black and has no fur.
+Anubis fur has various brownish-olive shades.
+The muzzle is black and lacks fur.
 Females weigh from 14 to 20 kg and their body length is approximately 60 cm.
 Males weigh from 24 to 32 kg and their body length is approximately 74 cm.

-honors baboons is the so-called naked "sexual skin", which, depending on the amount of sex hormones in the blood, changes its color.
-Therefore, during the breeding season, baboons that have reached puberty have a pronounced red color of "sexual skin".
+Difference baboons is the so-called bare “genital skin”, which changes its color depending on the amount of sex hormones in the blood.
+Therefore, during the breeding season, baboons that have reached puberty have a pronounced red “gender skin” color.

-The habitat of anubis is mainly the savannas of Africa (in northern Tanzania and from Mali to Ethiopia).
-The availability of drinking water is a paramount factor that determines whether baboons can live in a given environment.
+The habitat of Anubis is mainly the savannas of Africa (in northern Tanzania and from Mali to Ethiopia).
+Availability drinking water- this is the primary factor that determines the possibility of baboons living in a certain environment.

 The diet of anubis is quite varied and includes fruits, plants, roots and tubers.
-They also prey on insects, small mammals, birds and reptiles.
-At night, anubis climb trees, and during the day they lead a fairly active terrestrial lifestyle.
+They also hunt insects, small mammals, birds and reptiles.
+At night, anubises climb trees, and during the day they lead a fairly active terrestrial lifestyle.

-In males, puberty occurs at the age of 60-80 months, and in females at 54 months.
-Females give birth to cubs about once every two years.
-The first time the female becomes a mother at the age of 4 to 8 years.
-Male cubs, having matured, leave the group, and daughters maintain a long-term relationship with their mother.
-Family groups can number 8-200 individuals, but generally their number ranges from 30 to 60 individuals.
+In males, sexual maturity occurs at the age of 60-80 months, and in females at 54 months.
+Females give birth to cubs approximately once every two years.
+The first time a female becomes a mother is between the ages of 4 and 8 years.
+Male cubs, having matured, leave the group, and daughters support long term relationship with Mother.
+Family groups can number 8-200 individuals, but generally their numbers range from 30 to 60 individuals.
 There are more females in the group than males.
 Social relationships are built along the maternal line.

 Anubis are widespread and have adapted to humans to a certain extent.
-Groups of baboons sometimes enter plantations and fields, devastating them.
+Groups of baboons sometimes enter plantations and fields, destroying them.
 Because of this, they are often hunted.
-In some areas they are threatened by the destruction of their habitat, but in general they are not considered threatened by the IUCN.
+In some areas they are threatened by habitat destruction, but overall they are not considered threatened by the IUCN.

-Reprinting of articles and photos is allowed only with a hyperlink to the site:
+Reproduction of articles and photographs is permitted only with a hyperlink to the site:

 What else to read